saksham242007/RAG-based-AI-Teachintg-Assistant/README.md

 # RAG-based-AI-Teachintg-Assistant
 AI-powered lecture video search using Whisper and semantic search. and by which it will
-WORKING ON THE PROJ
+WORKING ON THE PROJECT
-of with
-in the
+with the